DukeRobotics/documentation/intro_project_2021/Part 1 - Electrical Assembly.md

     7:45-8:15 LED flashing using script and installed on pi 8:15-8:50 Robot moves in a square
     8:50-9:00 Wrap Up, Clean Up, tell them to install stuff for ros tutorial, etc...

-# What to do on campus
-* Find finalized parts list with quantities
-* Figure out comprehensive assembly guide using parts and electrical schematic
-* Ensure all parts that need to be soldered/constructed are done before projects begin
-* Install software on all pis
-    * raspian, gpiozero, method to upload code, maybe have it autorun?
-* Test all hardware
-* Make master sd card with functional software for both LED and motor testing
-* Finalize documentation with new information